Braathens SAFE Flight 253: Flight

 The accident aircraft was a de Havilland DH-114 Heron 2B with registration LN-SUR, serial number 14093, and named Lars.
 It was purchased new by Braathens SAFE, and was registered on 8 February 1956.
 Herons had been introduced in Braathens SAFE's fleet in 1952 and remained in service until 1960.
 Lars was insured by Lloyd's.

 Flight 253 was a scheduled morning service from Trondheim Airport, Værnes to Oslo Airport, Fornebu, with a nominal flight time of one and a half hours.
 It carried a crew of two and ten passengers.
 Among the passengers was Rolf Kirkvaag, a radio host and journalist for the Norwegian Broadcasting Corporation.
 He was at the time the channel's most popular host, specializing in quiz programs, and has been described as Norway's first national celebrity.

 The flight departed Værnes at 8:30.
 It climbed to a cruising altitude of 2,500 meters (8,000 ft) and passed Tolga Radio Beacon at 09:12.
 In the area around Røros, the aircraft started to experience icing, which quickly rose to levels that could not be handled by the ice protection system.
 The aircraft was further subject to a downdraft.
 The pilots therefore chose to turn around and return to Trondheim.
 However, the icing was so rapid that the aircraft lost altitude very quickly.
 The plane was also flying through a blizzard with poor visibility, making navigation difficult.

 In addition to adversely affecting aerodynamic lift, the ice covered the windshield and radio antenna, causing radio communication to be cut.
 The pilots were therefore not able to navigate properly, and were not aware that they were flying over the mountain.
-The aircraft hit Hummelfjell at 09:50 at an altitude of 1350 m in the municipality of Tolga.
+The aircraft hit Hummelfjell at 09:50 at an altitude of 1350 m in Tolga Municipality.
 The aircraft was traveling 300 km/h at the impact, striking the ground tail-first.
 The engines were broken off by the impact, while the aircraft continued to slide along the snow.
 The aircraft bounced once before settling in a snow dune, which limited the impact forces considerably and presumably saved many passengers' lives.